OctopusDeploy/blog/blog/2020-07/database-migrations-lessons-learned/index.md

 As software developers, we've been trained to reuse and avoid duplicating code.
 This is the one time where we _want_ to duplicate code, since we want the behaviour of our migration script to be "snapshotted in time".

 An example is described in the following illustrations.
 Each script (numbered 001 to 005) is responsible for changing the database state from **A** to **B**.
-If the script references a constant or class that is in production code, that script will still work as expected.
+If the script references a constant or function (say a function that generates the default value of a new property) that is in production code, that script will still work as expected at the time of writing.

 ![It might work now...](UpgradeScript_Now.png "It might work now...")